aeternity/aepp-sdk-python/README.md

         print('The oracle responded %s' % query)

 my_query = MyOracleQuery(
-    oracle_pubkey='ok$deadbeef...',  # oracle id as published by the operator query_fee=4,      # these are the same values as the Oracle fee=6,
+    oracle_pubkey='ok_deadbeef...',  # oracle id as published by the operator query_fee=4,      # these are the same values as the Oracle fee=6,
     response_ttl=10,